contensis/docs-management-dotnet/model/image.md

 ---
-description: The Image type represents a link to an image asset with an instance specific caption, if required.
+description: The Image type represents a link to an image asset with an instance specific caption and alt text, if required.
 ---
 # Image

-The Image type represents a link to an image asset with an instance specific caption, if required.
+The Image type represents a link to an image asset with an instance specific caption and alt text, if required.

 ## Constructors